 10. Write a confirmation letter

-Once the offer is accepted, the Payroll Coordinator will write a confirmation of hire letter for the candidate and begin the hire process in UWHIRES and Workday (including a background check, if necessary).
+Once the offer is accepted, the HR Specialist will write a confirmation of hire letter for the candidate and begin the hire process in UWHIRES and Workday (including a background check, if necessary).